DerHary/PHP-Password-Generator/README.md

 - PHP (no database, no tracking)
 - HTML5 + Bootstrap 5.3
-- Vanilla JavaScript
+- JavaScript

 ## 🧩 Why This Project?

-- Fast local tool for secure password generation
+- Fast tool for secure password generation
-- No backend, no internet required – works 100% locally
+- No backend, no internet required – works 100% locally (if hosted in own network)
 - Clean, responsive UI with language awareness and user feedback

 ## 📄 License